MandLisa/MandLisa/README.md

 Used for statistical modeling, especially GAMs and mixed-effects models via `mgcv` and `nlme`, as well as publication-ready figures using `ggplot2`.
 I also use R for geospatial workflows (`terra`, `sf`) in ecology and forest research.

 🐚 **Bash / Shell scripting**
 Efficient for automation, high-performance computing, and batch processing of satellite imagery.
-Particularly useful for organizing and pre-processing large raster archives, often in combination with command-line tools such as GDAL for reprojection, format conversion, and tiling.
+I particularly use command-line tools such as GDAL for reprojection, format conversion, and tiling.

 🚀 **FORCE**
 A powerful, open-source framework for generating analysis-ready data cubes and computing spectral-temporal metrics at scale.
 I use FORCE to preprocess and analyze multi-decadal Landsat and Sentinel-2 time series.